If you love animals and are interested in lending a helping hand—you've come to the right place.

 The Anti-Cruelty Society has provided shelter and medical care for hundreds of thousands of animals since 1899.
-Volunteers make our success possible by helping throughout our shelter, veterinary clinic, from home and beyond!
-If you love animals and are interested in lending a helping hand—you've come to the right place!
+Volunteers make our continued success possible by helping throughout our shelter, adoption centers, veterinary clinic, from home and beyond.

-Visit our Adult Volunteer Program page for more information including requirements, an application and training details.
-Please note that, due to high candidate volumens, the current turn-around time to begin training is between six and eight weeks.
+Visit our On-Site Programs page for more information about time commitments, candidate requirements, the application process and training details.
+Please note that, due to high candidate volumes, the current turn-around time to begin training for an on-site volunteer program is about two months.

 The Foster Program

-The Anti-Cruelty Society's dedicated group of Foster volunteers provides temporary housing for animals who are not yet ready for adoption room placement.
+The Anti-Cruelty Society's dedicated group of foster volunteers provide temporary housing for animals who are not yet ready for adoption room placement.
 The individual love and care of a foster parent gives each animal an opportunity to flourish in a home, rather than in the shelter environment.
-For additional information on foster volunteer requirements and an application click here

-Are you planning a service day with your work colleagues?
-Do you have a group of students with a passion for pets who want to help?
-Whether for a school outing or corporate event, there are many ways in which outside groups can get involved with our community of caring!
-Whether by hosting a donation drive or coordinating a pet toy crafting party, we'll help you plan your outreach event.
+Whether for a school outing or corporate event, there are many ways in which outside groups can get involved with our community of caring.
+Whether by hosting a donation drive, or coordinating a toy crafting party for the animals, we'll help you plan your outreach event.

 Click here to view additional details on how your team can help.